Esri/cookiecutter-spatial-data-science/README.md

-# Geo-Data-Science-Cookiecutter
+# Cookiecutter-Spatial-Data-Science

-Geo-Data-Science-Cookiecutter strives to streamline and promote use of best practices for projects combining Geography and Data Science through a logical, reasonably standardized, and flexible project structure.
+Cookiecutter-Spatial-Data-Science strives to streamline and promote use of best practices for projects combining Geography and Data Science through a logical, reasonably standardized, and flexible project structure.

-Geo-Data-Science-Cookiecutter project grew out of a need within the Advanced Analytics team at Esri to streamline project bootstrapping, encourage innovation, increase repeatability, encourage documentation, and encourage best practices.
+Cookiecutter-Spatial-Data-Science project grew out of a need within the Advanced Analytics team at Esri to streamline project bootstrapping, encourage innovation, increase repeatability, encourage documentation, and encourage best practices.

 ## Requirements